-I followed a pattern for the sheep.
+For this lamb costume, I followed a pattern.
 I did simplify it by coloring on the nose instead of sewing on the contrasting fabric, and I saved on materials by lining the ears with card stock to get them to stand up.

 I’d use cotton balls and hot glue if I had to make a new sheep instead of spray adhesive (that got messy and I am STILL finding batting places).

 I love to make my children’s costumes every year and look forward to Halloween just to make their costumes.
 I decided on a lamb costume for my two year old because it was going to be so fast and simple.
 That year I was also making a shark costume that was going to require more of my time.

 I went to the local thrift store to find some light colored sweat suit with a hood to glue cotton balls to.
 At first I poured Elmer’s glue on a plate and was dipping the cotton balls in it and then placing them on the pants.
 But that was slow going and it was messing up the cotton balls.
 I ended up just squeezing glue directly onto the fabric section by section and just placing the cotton balls down one at a time and pressing it into place.
 Then on to the next one.
 I was really moving this way however the moisture from the glue was seeping through to the back side.
 So, I used cardboard inside the clothes to keep the pants and shirt from being glued to itself.

 I used felt for the ears and painted pink in the center of the ears.
 Then I sewed them to the hood and covered up the ugly stitches with more cotton balls.
 Then, I started with like four bags of cotton balls.
 I ended up running back to the store at least two more times for more cotton balls!
 I think I ended up with about eight bags in total.

 Total spent: $15